Christoffel Cornelis Froneman

+Family

+He was the son of Christoffel Cornelius Froneman (Bruintjieshoogte, Somerset East, Eastern Cape, 26 June 1807 – Leliehoek, Winburg, Free State, 14 September 1899) and Maria Elizabeth Opperman (Somerset East, Eastern Cape, 12 December 1817 – Klipspruit, 6 November 1875), and the husband of Anna Catharina Pietersen (Ruigtefontein, Winburg, Free State, 23 May 1852 – Cypress, Marquard, Free State, 9 August 1883) and Heila Magdalena Koekemoer (Rondehoek, Senekal, Free State, 20 August 1859 – Fronemansrust, Marquard, Free State, 2 November 1937).
+Froneman had one son and five daughters from his first marriage, and three sons and two daughters from his second.

+Military career

+He took part in the Free State–Basotho Wars (1858–1868) between the Orange Free State and the Sotho people under king Moshoeshoe I.

+Anglo-Boer War

-He took part in both the Basotho War between the Orange Free State and the Basothos under King Mosjwesjwe and the Anglo-Boer War and he distinguished himself to such an extent that his promotions followed each other in quick succession.
-At the outbreak of the war he was Commandant of the Ladybrand Commando.
+At the outbreak of the war in 1899 he was Commandant of the Ladybrand Commando.
+He distinguished himself to such an extent that his promotions followed each other in quick succession.

 In early February 1900, together with Generaal de Wet, he took part in the Battle of Koedoesberg (near Ritchie, South Africa), west of the Boer positions at Magersfontein.
 When General Piet Cronjé surrendered at Paardeberg on 27 February 1900, Froneman, with the help of General De Wet, managed to escape and was promoted to General.
 Near Sannapos (Afrikaans: Slag van Sannaspos, 31 March 1900) and in the Battle near Brandwaterkom (Brandwater Basin) he really excelled.
 Near Pompje he raided a train and all over the region he caused havoc for the British and inflicted great damage.
+On 7 June 1900 he attacked Roodewal railway station with De Wet and Lucas Steenkamp's troops, 50 kilometers north of Kroonstad, and captured large quantities of British munitions, provisions, blankets and clothing loaded onto a train for Pretoria.

 By 1901 he was the Vice-Commander-In-Chief for the entire Eastern Orange Free State.
 Froneman fought until the end of the Anglo-Boer War and took part in the Peace Treaty negotiations in Vereeniging, where he voted for peace.

-On June 11, 1902 General Froneman and about 800 Boer commandos surrendered near Winburg to General Elliott.
+On 11 June 1902 General Froneman and about 800 Boer commandos surrendered near Winburg to General Elliott.
 Nearly every one handed in a rifle with bandoliers, but, like other commandos which had come in, they spent nearly all their ammunition in game-shooting since peace was declared.
 The Boer generals and the commandants and Field Cornets were allowed to retain their private rifles.